Posing for Portrait: Open the Mouth

 Should the mouth be opened or closed?

-In recent years it has become a trend to emphasize a strong jaw line in photographs.
-Jaw lines make the face appear slimmer and adds a nice contrast to face.
+In recent years it has become a trend to emphasize a strong jawline in photographs.
+Jawlines make a face appear slimmer and add a nice contrast to the face.

 Are there any other reasons for this posing tip?

-Generally speaking, opening the mouth not only adds to jaw line, it also creates a welcoming and open image of your subject.
-A slightly open mouth suggests the model is open to communication, which is a good thing especially if this is what you are aiming for.
+Generally speaking, opening the mouth adds to the jawline and creates a welcoming and open image of your subject.
+A slightly open mouth suggests the model is available for communication, which is a good thing, especially if this is what you are aiming for.